Skip to main content

 CMDB - Connected App - setup.png

-2. in a Quick Find bar, type App Manager and select 'App manager' under Apps:
+2. In a Quick Find bar, search for App Manager and select 'App Manager' under Apps:

-CMDB - Connected App - Quick Find bar.png
+CMDB - Connected App - search for App Manager.png

 3. Click New Connected App → select 'Create a Connected App' → click Continue

-CMDB - Connected App - new connected app.png
+CMDB - Connected App - click New Connected App.png

 4. Specify a name and a contact email for the connected app.
 The API name will be auto-populated.

-5. Under API (Enable OAuth Settings), check the box for 'Enable OAuth Settings'.
-Paste http://localhost:1717/OauthRedirect in the Callback URL field.
+5. Under API (Enable OAuth Settings), check the box 'Enable OAuth Settings'.
+Use http://localhost:1717/OauthRedirect in the Callback URL field.

-CMDB - Connected App - enable OAuth settings.png
+CMDB - Connected App - check the box Enable OAuth Settings & set URL.png

 Manage user data via APIs (api)